‘Strong Woman Do Bong Soon’ Takes On Girl Power, Ratings Growing Steady At Ep 4

-Strong Woman Do Bong Soon is not the usual k-drama that one would expect.
+Strong Woman Do Bong Soon is not the usual K-drama that fans would expect.
 Sure, there are two gorgeous leading men, played by Park Hyung Sik and Ji Soo.
 And yes, there’s a cute lead actress, played by Park Bo Young, who most probably would be fought over by the two leading men in the upcoming episodes.
-But this new drama defies leading lady k-drama norms, with Do Bong Soon’s Wonder Woman capabilities.
+However, this new drama defies leading lady K-drama norms, with Do Bong Soon’s Wonder Woman capabilities.

 Bong Soon is born with herculean strength that has been passed on among the women in her family for generations.
 However, she has fought to hide her real strength all her life.
-This is because her mother had misused this uncanny ability in her youth, by displaying her strength to bully others.
-This led to Hwang Jin-Yi losing her abilities, which in effect had Bong Soon scared of its consequences, if she, herself, would use her own.
+This is because her mother had misused this uncanny ability in her youth by displaying her strength to bully others.
+This led to Hwang Jin-Yi losing her abilities, which in effect had Bong Soon scared of the consequences if she herself would use her own.

-Of the few times Bong Soon did choose to use her strength, it would only be to save people from being bullied.
+Of the few times Bong Soon did use her strength, it was only to save people from being bullied.
 According to the show’s producer, Song Won Seob, the drama may be a romantic comedy, but it also tackles women’s role in our society.

 “There are many occasions in our society in which women are overlooked or undervalued, despite their skills and abilities.
 At first, Do Bong Soon’s inability to reveal her true strength to the world is an instance of this.
 Furthermore, there are moments in which women are confronted by dangerous and problematic people whom they do not or feel they cannot fight back against as women; however, viewers are able to live vicariously through Do Bong Soon as she puts these people in their place with her abilities.”